-United Way of Racine County allows individuals who donate to the annual workplace campaign to designate their gifts to any United Way-funded organization that received a program award through the 2024-25 annual investment request for proposal process or through the 2023-24 community workforce fund as identified on the annual campaign donor designation form.
-Organizations that use a fiscal agent are not eligible for donor designations.
-Organizations that serve as a fiscal agent for a UWRC-funded program are eligible for donor designations only if they also receive funding for one or more of their own programs.
+United Way of Racine County allows individuals who donate to the annual workplace campaign to designate their gifts to any United Way-funded organization that received a program award through the 2025-26 annual investment request for proposal process or through the 2024-25 community workforce fund as identified on the annual campaign donor designation form.
+Organizations that use a fiscal agent are not eligible for donor designations that serve as a fiscal agent for a UWRC-funded program are eligible for donor designations only if they also receive funding for one or more of their own programs.

 Designations are accepted only for organizations receiving UWRC program funding through the annual investment request for proposal process and the community workforce fund.
+Designated pledges made to non-United Way of Racine County funded organizations will be directed to the United Way of Racine County Community Fund.

-- Designations to organizations funded through the annual investment request for proposals process will remain intact for up to but no more than two years after program funding ceases. - Designations to organizations funded through the community workforce fund will remain intact for the campaign immediately following the investment year during which the grant was received. - Community workforce grantees funded during the 2023-24 investment year (July 1, 2023 - June 30, 2024) will be included on the 2024 designation forms. - Community workforce grantees funded during the 2024-25 investment year (July 1, 2024 - June 30, 2025) will be included on the 2025 designation forms.
+- Designations to organizations funded through the annual investment request for proposals process will remain intact for up to but no more than two years after program funding ceases. - Designations to organizations funded through the community workforce fund will remain intact for the campaign immediately following the investment year during which the grant was received. - Community workforce grantees funded during the 2024-25 investment year (July 1, 2024 - June 30, 2025) will be included on the 2025 designation forms. - Community workforce grantees funded during the 2025-26 investment year (July 1, 2025 - June 30, 2026) will be included on the 2026 designation forms.